ASYMMETRIC GLASS TABLE

-with centerpiece made of layered glass.
-Denis Brown, 2004
+Glass Table with centerpiece made of layered glass calligraphy

-Click in image above for a huge enlargement
+Click in image above for a detail view

-Tabletop: 10mm glass, toughened, edge-beveled, and acid etched on both sides with a design extending forms from the centrepiece.
+10mm glass, toughened, edge-beveled, and acid etched on both sides.

 Description of central image

 A vortex of engraved lettering, whirling outward in 3-D from a black central cavity.
 The top left corner of the asymmetric form features layers of frosted glass stepping downward over the 3 dimensional depth.
-Seen in context of themes I have visited in other glass art, the central vortex suggests a peering eye and also a womb.
+In context of themes I have used in other glass art, the central vortex may suggests either an eye or a womb.

 Text

-In this flat reproduction, all legibility is lost, as is the 3-D effect, but in the original it is possible to focus on individual layers and decipher parts of the text.
-Certainly the top layer of glass is legible on close inspection- it reads: "I've heard that a pocket of air can save your life, so I'm hunkering down in the grey darkness of snow and pulling cold around me like a quilt... ".
+In the original it is possible to focus on individual layers and decipher parts of the text.
+The top layer of glass is legible on close inspection- it reads: 'I've heard that a pocket of air can save your life, so I'm hunkering down in the grey darkness of snow and pulling cold around me like a quilt... '.

 Back Home